 All notices will be sent to the email address provided by the primary applicant.
 This cannot be changed after the payment has been made.
 However, it should be noted that once a visa or more visas to the Philippines are approved, each must be printed on a separate paper.
 This document has to be presented upon arrival at a port of entry in the Philippines.

 Passport and eTA Requirements for the Philippines

-Citizens of Taiwan who wish to apply for a Philippines eTA must have a passport with a minimum validity of six months beyond their expected stay in the country.
+Citizens of Taiwan who wish to apply for a Philippines eTA must hold a passport with a minimum validity of 6 months beyond their expected stay in the country.